Selective Randomization Inference for Adaptive Experiments: Computation

-We discuss computation details of constructing confidence sets as outlined in \eqref{eq:confidence-set}.
-Let $\calI$ denote a user-specified set of potential constant treatment and suppose $\calI$ is of finite-length.
-For arbitrary selective hypothesis test p-values, possibly non-monotone, one can discretize $\calI$ into bins of width $\varepsilon > 0$, and evaluate the p-value at the representative value of each bin.
+Here, we discuss the computational details of constructing confidence sets via inversion of tests as outlined in \eqref{eq:confidence-set}.
+Let $\calI$ denote a user-specified interval of potential constant treatment effects and suppose $\calI$ is of finite length.
+For a (possibly non-monotone) selective randomization p-value, one can discretize $\calI$ into bins of width $\varepsilon > 0$, and evaluate the p-value at the representative value of each bin.
 The confidence set shall comprise all bins associated with p-values above the significant level.
 The testing of different representative values of $\tau$ can be computed independently, allowing the entire procedure to be accelerated through parallel computing.
-If the p-values are monotone, the confidence set is an interval.
-In this case, the Robbins-Monro algorithm and the bisection method can be employed to efficiently compute the lower and upper limits of this interval \parencite{garthwaite1996confidence, wang_randomization_2020}.
+If the p-values are monotone, the Robbins-Monro algorithm and the bisection method can be employed to establish the lower and upper limits of this interval in a more efficient way \parencite{garthwaite1996confidence, wang_randomization_2020}.
+Moreover, we can reduce the number of Monte Carlo samples by using sequential p-values \parencite{besag_sequential_1991,fay_using_2007,silva_optimal_2013,fischer_sequential_2024,howes_markov_2024}.
+These methods allow to reduce the number of samples if it becomes clear early on that the estimate of the p-value is far away from the levels of interest, that is $\alpha/2$ and $1-\alpha/2$ for confidence intervals and $1/2$ for estimation, and hence does not require a high resolution.